 Instead, try changing your usual buys for a healthier version.
-This way, you can still get all of the taste, plus the health benefits.
+This way, you can still get all of the taste, plus all of the health benefits.

 Give your favourite dishes a makeover with our simple healthy eating food swaps.
 From soothing risottos to indulgent chocolate desserts, you can still enjoy your favourite meals, but without the guilt.

-These 8 food swaps will leave you feeling satisfied and content in the knowledge that swapping just one ingredient boosts nutrients and reduces kilojoules and fat, for a slimmer, healthier you!
+These eight food swaps will leave you feeling satisfied and content in the knowledge that swapping just one ingredient boosts nutrients and reduces kilojoules and fat, for a slimmer, healthier you!

 This food swap can make a real difference to your waistline.
 Unlike processed cereals, oat bran is rich in soluble fibre which absorbs water and forms a gel that fills up the stomach.
-This gel traps everything around it (including kilojoules) to make digestion easier, while making you feel fuller for longer.
-Recent studies also suggest oat bran is key to stabilising your blood sugar levels and helping lower cholesterol, too.
+This gel traps everything around it (including kilojoules) to make digestion easier.
+It also makes you feel fuller for longer.

 There’s no need to limit oat bran to breakfast – use as a base for pizza or in bread and galettes.
 Just make sure you buy a quality bran that hasn’t been over-milled, otherwise many of the benefits will have been lost.